fortranguy/PLMC/modules/index.md

 #Design

-This program aims at being fast and versatile using Modern Fortran features.
+This program aims at being readable, fast and versatile using Modern Fortran features.

 #Base units